 Self guided hut to hut trekking tour in the highest mountains of Czechia with 2 overnights in traditional mountain huts

 A three-day self guided hike along mountain huts in the Giant Mountains National Park.
-This 50km long trek goes through both the Polish and the Czech part of the Giant Mountains.
+This approx. 30 km long trek goes through both the Polish and the Czech part of the Giant Mountains.
 The starting point and also the end point is Špindlerův Mlýn.
-From there you walk to the peaks, much across the Czech-Polish border.
-In the mountains you spend the night in simple but attractive mountain huts.
-There are good facilities in the huts (showers, toilets, bar, dining room, restaurant, wi-fi), accommodation is provided in private family or private more bedded rooms with their own facilities or shared bathrooms in the hallway.
+You reach the mountain ridge, but the length of this trek is adapted to those walkers, who wish to enjoy the views, relax or explore the silent surroundings of the chalets.
+Simple, but attractive mountain huts have good facilities (showers, toilets, bar, dining room, restaurant, wi-fi), accommodation is provided in private family or private more bedded rooms with their own facilities.
 The starting point is easily accessible by car or by bus, there is also direct connection from Prague several times a day.

 Expand all tour details